Noroff-FEU-Assignments/cross-course-project-GeniePrinie/README.md

 ## Description

 This project was to create an online jacket store.
 It was also to make a functional shopping cart, create my own REST API by using the WordPress Woocommerce plug-in, and make a validation form for the contact form.
-The site was built using HTML, CSS and JavaScript and making a call to the WordPress REST API to fetch the data.
+The site was built using HTML, CSS and JavaScript making a call to the WordPress REST API to fetch the data.

 ### The pages are: